 Anyway, after we got the numbers we did the following for each one; assign them directly to sales because we knew the callers wouldn’t be existing customers with a support or billing query, give them each a prepend message specific to their source (ie, Inbound Call from Bing, Mobile for Business) to notify the sales team in advance of answering, and then just sit back and let the data populate.
-Then, after we had a statistically significant amount of information to begin digging through, we put our data scientist lab coats on and went to work.
+After we had a statistically significant amount of information, we put our data scientist lab coats on and started work.

 Wait a second, data scientists?
 I hope the process of learning from the data wasn’t too involved.

 Not at all!
 Our Dash Call Log is great for capturing and filtering out vital information.
-Plus for folks who are more comfortable with spreadsheets, the data can all be exported from Dash, as well.
+The data is available for spreadsheet export in Dash, too.
 Once we had the expanded call history, we could look for indicators that highlighted exactly what we were looking for.
-For example, we could look at call length and determine quality through how long they stayed on the line, we could cross-reference the contact information through our Salesforce information to see that all pertinent info had been documented, and we could even spot anomalies that help us to refine our ad strategy.
+For example, we could look at call length and determine quality through how long they stayed on the line.
+Next we cross-reference the contact information through our Salesforce information to see that all pertinent info had been documented.
+We could even spot anomalies that help us to refine our ad strategy.

 What kind of call information did you consider an anomaly and how did it help you create better ads?